 Power Reactor.
 A nuclear facility having a reactor licensed under 10 CFR Part 50, “Domestic Licensing of Production and Utilization Facilities,” for power generation which may or may not have generated electrical power.
 For the purposes of this manual chapter, the power reactor is also considered to include the land area within the licensed boundaries of the site, as described in the NRC operating license.

+Risk-Informed Approach.
+A philosophy in which risk insights are considered together with other factors to determine a course of action that focuses inspection activities commensurate with the licensee’s authorized program.
+Risk can be determined by evaluating the combined answer to three questions (i.e., the risk triplet): (1) what can go wrong, (2) how likely it is, and (3) what its consequences might be.

 SAFSTOR.
 The facility is placed in a safe, stable, condition and maintained in that state until it is subsequently decontaminated and dismantled to levels that permit license termination.

+Team Inspection.
+For the purpose of this Inspection Manual Chapter (IMC) only, team inspections are defined as those inspections conducted by more than two inspectors.
+Often, at least one of the inspectors is included on the team because of a specialty in a particular field and may come from a different region or office.
+Individuals that are observing the inspection for training purposes do not count toward the total number of inspectors.

 Technical Specifications (TSs).
 An appendix to the facility license that contains safety requirements, bases, safety limits, limiting conditions for operation, and administrative requirements to provide assurance that decommissioning can be conducted safely and in accordance with regulatory requirements.
 Terminology such as “permanently defueled TSs” (PDTS) or “decommissioning TSs” (DTS) has been used to describe TSs that have been amended to reflect the permanently shutdown and defueled condition of the reactor.